silentsokolov/django-admin-rangefilter/README.rst

 django-admin-rangefilter
 ========================

-A Django app that adds a filter by date range and numeric range to the admin UI.
+A Django app that adds a filter by date range, numeric range, and time range to the admin UI.

 .. image:: https://raw.githubusercontent.com/silentsokolov/django-admin-rangefilter/master/docs/images/screenshot.png